MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/overview.md

 ### On the Azure Stack HCI cluster that hosts Azure Kubernetes Service

-The cluster running Azure Stack HCI, version 20H2 or later requires the following:
+The cluster running Azure Stack HCI, version 20H2 or later has the following requirements:

 - Between two and four servers in the cluster
 - 1 TB of available capacity in the storage pool for Azure Kubernetes Service